Lundalogik/LimeBootstrap/docs/getting_started.md

 ```

 ##Components
-LIME bootstrap supports all Twitter bootstrap elements but has also a few special elements.
+Lime bootstrap supports all Twitter bootstrap elements but has also a few special elements.
 Please see the [Twitter bootstrap](http://getbootstrap.com/components/) documentation for all cool stuff you have access to.

 We also supply the following components:

 *   __Menu:__ - _A menu to hold actions_
-*   __Dropdown button:__ - _A dropdown button styled for LIME Pro_
+*   __Dropdown button:__ - _A dropdown button styled for Lime Pro_
 *   __Header section:__ - _The top section of every actionpad_
 *   __Data carousel:__ - _A rotating object to hold more objects_